tobymcclean/edge-inference-intro/openvino/openvino-hello-detection.md

 ### Process the Results

 After the inference engine is executed with the input image a result is produced.
-The result contains a list of bounding boxes with a classe and a confidence level.
+The result contains a list of bounding boxes with a class and a confidence level.
 The confidence level is an indicator of how certain the model is the contents of the box are of the specified class.

 ```python
 res = res[out_blob]